 All applicants must have valid MCAT scores (no substitutions will be accepted in place of the MCAT).
 MCAT scores from tests administered up to three years before the date of matriculation are accepted, although the Dean may grant exceptions to this timeline in some instances.
-An MCAT score in the 40th percentile and 40th percentile in each section is required.
+A minimum MCAT score of 500 is and 50% in each section is required.

 North Carolina contains some of the most lauded medical schools in the United States.
 Because the state only has five medical schools, competition is intense between both in-state and out-of-state applicants.
 In-state applicants are usually preferred, so if you aim to get into a school from out-of-state, make sure your portfolio is even more outstanding.
 Know the facts on Volunteering for Medical School: How to Do it Right and learn How to Secure Strong Medical School Letters of Recommendation before you apply.

 Many of these schools focus on providing care to under-severed populations, and admissions officers consider this to be a highly valuable commitment.
 Make your passion for this goal clear by learning How to Write a Personal Statement for Medical School and refine your answer to the question of “Why Do You Want to be a Doctor?”
 Do your research on the programs offered to really get to know what each school stands for and considers essential.

 The words of the UNC School of Medicine sum up the overall idea well: “A Tar Heel Doctor is something special, and while we evaluate each of our applicants based on [our] selection criteria ... we are also looking for that indelible extra element that tells us that you connect with our mission.
 Smart is easy.
 Being a great doctor goes far beyond that.”

 Like most medical schools in the United States, North Carolina institutions use the AAMC’s American Medical College Application Service (AMCAS).